Purple vs Gold vs Chondrus Crispus

-Both Irish Sea Moss and Purple Sea Moss are concentrated sources of 92 essential minerals found in the human body.
-Both offer a variety of beauty and health benefits, to name a few:
+Both Irish Sea Moss (Chondrus Crispus) and Genus Gracilaria are concentrated sources of 92 essential minerals.107 minerals are found in the human body, our bodies won’t survive without them.